 Preliminary funding was provided through the Guam Humanities Council by the National Endowment for Humanities for a photo exhibit, discussion series and a 10-minute introductory film.
-When funding was discontinued (1) (2) through the Guam Humanities Council, the Camp Roxas Film Project pursued alternate grant funding as an independent film documentary.
-The film is currently in post-production and awaiting completion for international broadcast.
+When funding from the Guam Humanities Council was discontinued (1)(2), the Camp Roxas Film Project pursued alternate grant funding as an independent film documentary, funded in part by Guam Preservation Trust.

-Director Burt Sardoma and Producer Bernadette Provido Schumann stand in front of aged concrete columns, now in ruins, that once held a welcome sign to the Camp Roxas Recreation Center.
+Director Burt Sardoma Jr. and Producer Bernadette Provido Schumann stand in front of aged concrete columns, now in ruins, that once held a welcome sign to the Camp Roxas Recreation Center.
 (Camp Roxas Film Project photo)

 This is not an official list.
 The names shown here were compiled at the request of Camp Roxas descendants from several sources and from voluntary submissions.
 This list originally was not intended for public use and names may be omitted.
 This list represents only a small fraction of thousands of unaccounted names and is for informational purposes only.